Mengqi29/Fafner/README.md

-# Fafner
+# Fafnir
-The growth path of a legendary
+The growth path of a legendary - BROTHER Qi!